Choosing the Right E-Commerce Platform

 Advantages to Consider:

 Open source e-commerce platforms provide full access to the source code, complete customisation freedom and no vendor dependency.
-Supported by active global communities, they offer innovative features, solid documentation and the ability to freely choose your host, plugins and themes.
-In return, their setup and maintenance require development skills.
+Backed by active global communities, they offer innovative features, solid documentation, the free choice of host, plugins and themes.
+In return, setup and maintenance demand development skills.

 WooCommerce & WordPress Integration

 WooCommerce is a free, open-source e-commerce solution that integrates seamlessly with WordPress.
-Highly customisable and accessible to beginners through the familiar WordPress interface, it supports B2C and B2B commerce, variable products, digital downloads and subscriptions.
+Highly customisable, accessible to beginners through the familiar WordPress interface, it supports B2C and B2B commerce, variable products, digital downloads, subscriptions.
 Backed by a vast community, it is a versatile and cost-effective choice, particularly suited to sites already built on WordPress.

 Ready to build your solution?